aehrc/pathling/site/docs/fhirpath/functions.md

 ## display

 ```
-collection<Coding> -> display(language: string|null) : collection<String>
+collection<Coding> -> display(language?: String) : collection<String>
 ```

 When invoked on a [Coding](./data-types#coding), returns the preferred display term, according to the terminology server.

-An optional language parameter string can also be specified to control the language of the return (formatted as per: https://www.rfc-editor.org/rfc/rfc9110.html#name-accept-language).
+The optional `language` parameter can be used to specify the preferred language for the display name (formatted as per: https://www.rfc-editor.org/rfc/rfc9110.html#name-accept-language).

 Example:

 ```
-Condition.code.display(null)
+Condition.code.display()
 ```
 or
 ```